AdaFold: Adapting Folding Trajectories of Cloths via Feedback-loop Manipulation: Introduction

 \section{Introduction}

-Generalizing robotic manipulation skills requires adapting to object variations such as pose, shape, and physical properties \cite{kroemer2021review}.
-Feedback-loop manipulation represents a class of methods to adapt to these variations~\cite{kalashnikov2018scalable}.
+\IEEEPARstart{G}{eneralizing} robotic manipulation skills requires adapting to object variations such as pose, shape, and physical properties \cite{kroemer2021review}.
+Feedback-loop manipulation represents a class of methods to adapt to these variations.
 The effectiveness of this class of methods, however, is heavily contingent upon the robot's ability to accurately perceive and track the state of the object throughout the manipulation.
-Within the realm of deformable objects, such as cloth, feedback-loop manipulation remains under-explored due to challenges in state estimation and dynamics modelling \cite{zhu2022challenges}.
+Within the realm of deformable objects, such as cloth, feedback-loop manipulation remains under-explored due to challenges in state estimation and dynamics modelling \cite{zhu2022challenges,longhini2024unfolding}.

-Recent advances in learning cloth dynamics have led to model-based methods to predict and plan pick-and-place interactions for folding and flattening \cite{lin2022learning,ma2021learning}.
+Recent advances in learning cloth dynamics have led to model-based methods to plan pick-and-place interactions for folding and flattening \cite{lin2022learning,ma2021learning}.
 Despite the progress, these methods rely on open-loop planning and pre-defined manipulation trajectories due to the practical challenges of estimating and tracking cloth states during manipulation.
-A promising approach to mitigate these challenges is integrating semantic knowledge, obtained from pre-trained visual-language models (VLMs), into potentially ambiguous, but easy to track, representations such as point clouds \cite{liu2023grounding}.
-Nevertheless, the effectiveness of VLMs in accurately interpreting a wide range of cloth configurations is yet to be fully explored.
+A promising approach to mitigate these challenges is integrating semantic knowledge {\new based on geometric features}~\cite{miller2012geometric} into potentially ambiguous, but easy to track, representations such as point clouds.

 We propose AdaFold, a model-based framework for feedback-loop manipulation of cloth to optimize folding trajectories.
-AdaFold relies on particle-based state representation and a learned model of the cloth to optimize the best sequence of folding actions with model-predictive control (MPC) \cite{camacho2013model}.
+AdaFold relies on particle-based state representation and a learned model of the cloth to optimize the best sequence of folding actions with model-predictive control (MPC)~\cite{camacho2013model}.
 To adapt to cloth variations, we perform the manipulation in a feedback-loop fashion by re-planning the folding trajectory after every time-step.
-We further propose to use pre-trained VLM to extract semantic descriptors of the \textit{upper} and the \textit{bottom} layers of the cloth from RGB images.
-To overcome the limitations of VLMs in interpreting semantic and spatial relationships inherent in deformable objects~\cite{chen2024spatialvlm}, we introduce a mask selection step based on an ensemble of prompts to accurately extract the semantic descriptors of the points.
+We further propose to use {\new parameterized shape models for cloths~\cite{miller2011parametrized}} to extract semantic descriptors of the \textit{upper} and the \textit{bottom} layers of the cloth from RGB images.
+To overcome the challenge of {\new tracking the upper and bottom layers through manipulation, we leverage recent advances in video tracking~\cite{cheng2022xmem} to track the respective masks.}